Frequently Asked Questions

 Each apartment is equipped with emergency call cords and a private bath with shower and has individual temperature control.

 Residents are invited to attend and participate in many social, spiritual, educational and health and wellness programs.
 Many of these are included in your apartment fee.

-Do you have any apartments for independent living?
+Do you have any apartments for assisted living?

-All of our apartments can be either independent or assisted living apartments.
+All of our apartments are assisted living apartments.

 Where can I fill out an application?